junxit/us-congress-bills-114/metadata.md

 - 2015-04-22 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2397)
 - 2015-04-22 — The previous question was ordered pursuant to the rule. (consideration: CR H2396)
 - 2015-04-27 — Received in the Senate.
+- 2016-07-14 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.